boazlai/9081asm2/content.md

-# Haunted Orders: Ghosts, Mahjong & Midnight Deliveries
+# Haunted Stories of the Yau Tsim Wong districts

-**A 90-Minute Urban Legend Walking + MTR Tour of Yau Ma Tei & Hung Hom**
+**A 90-Minute Urban Legend Walking + MTR Tour of Yau Ma Tei & Jordan**
-_Designed for international HKU students who want real Hong Kong ghost stories, dark history, and a proper thrill — no tourist traps, no fake jump-scares, just pure local chills_
+_Designed for tourist and Local citizens who want to know the history and the scary stories of one of the most crowded districts in Hong Kong._

 ## 1. Title & Tour Concept